Department of Labor Logo United States Department of Labor

 Sample selection

 The selection of outlets where prices are collected is based on data from the Consumer Expenditure (CE) survey.
-The CE is used to collect data about where consumers purchase goods and services and how much they are spending.
-The sample of outlets for the lodging away from home index reflects actual expenditures for out-of-town lodging as reported by respondents residing in areas sampled by the CPI.
-However, lodging throughout the United States as well as foreign countries are eligible for pricing.
+The CE is used to collect data about where consumers purchase goods and services and how much they spend.
+Respondents to the CE survey are asked if they took a recent trip, and, if so, if that trip included expenses for lodging.
+(Expenses for lodging during business trips or reserved through vacation clubs are excluded).
+The destination of the trip, the name of the hotel, and the means the consumer used to book the lodging are also collected.
+An outlet is selected for the CPI using the information for the trips that urban consumers report to the CE survey.
+Lodging throughout the United States as well as foreign countries is eligible for pricing.

 Pricing

 Travelers often do not book lodging directly with an outlet.
 Instead, many choose to book through third-party websites.
 Prices for this index are collected using the same resource used by a respondent to the CE survey.
-Approximately 70 percent of prices in the lodging away from home index are collected from websites.
-While prices in other CPI indexes are collected on a monthly and bimonthly basis, or sometimes at longer intervals, all prices for the other lodging away from home index are collected monthly.
+The vast majority of prices in the lodging away from home index are collected from websites.
+While prices in other CPI indexes are collected on a monthly or bimonthly basis, or sometimes at longer intervals, all prices for the other lodging away from home index are collected monthly.

 The number of nights to reserve also remains fixed over time.
-About 20 percent of prices collected in the other lodging away from index are for 1-night stays, while 60 percent are for stays of between 2 and 6 days.
-The remaining 20 percent of prices are for stays of 7 or more days.
+A small portion of prices collected in the other lodging away from home index are for 1-night stays, while the majority of prices are for stays of between 2 and 6 days.
+A moderate portion of prices are for stays of 7 or more days.
 At times, outlets may offer discounts for multiple-night reservations, especially during periods of low demand.
-Prices in this index also consider discounts for AAA membership and lower rates offered to seniors.
+In some cases, prices in this index include discounts such as lower rates offered to seniors or AAA membership.

 Price Change